 If you haven’t yet visited, I hope you will consider adding the Old Town and Budva’s beautiful beaches to your itinerary for Montenegro.

-And if you are planning a trip to this spectacularly beautiful south European country, check out all my other posts on Montenegro!
+And if you are planning a trip to this spectacularly beautiful south European country, check out all our other articles on Montenegro!

 MORE INFORMATION FOR YOUR MONTENEGRO TRIP